Police brutality in the United States: Slave patrols roots

 In the Southern United States, some of the earliest roots of policing can be found in slave patrols.
 Beginning in the 18th century, white volunteers developed slave patrols (also known as "paddyrollers"), which were squadrons that acted as vigilantes.
 In 1704, the first slave patrol was established in South Carolina.
 Eventually, all states with legal slavery had slave patrols, and they functioned as the first publicly funded police force in the South.
 These patrols focused on enforcing discipline and policing of African-American slaves.
-They captured and returned fugitive slaves, quashed slave rebellions, terrorized slaves in order to prevent rebellions (including beatings and searches of slave lodges), broke up slave meetings, and kept slaves off of roadways.
+They captured and returned fugitive slaves, quashed slave rebellions, terrorized slaves in order to prevent rebellions (including beatings and searches of slave lodges), broke up slave meetings, and kept slaves off roadways.
 The patrols also administered discipline of indentured servants.
 The patrols had broad influence and powers; they could forcefully enter any person's house, if they suspected the person of sheltering fugitive slaves.
 During the American Civil War, slave patrols remained in place.
 After the Civil War, in the Reconstruction period, the former slave patrol groups joined with other white militias and groups, such as the Ku Klux Klan.
 Meanwhile, early police forces of the South began to take on the role of policing and regulating the movement of African-Americans who had gained their freedom.
 New laws were put in place to restrict their rights, which were known as Black Codes.
 According to some historians, the transition from slave patrols to police forces in the South was a seamless one.